-Dialogue Speaker Who Tone, Style, Significance, etc. said to Whom "Why do you not curse me?
-It was my fault that" "If Phileas Fogg had come in the 7:23 train, Passeparto ut Stuart Phileas Fogg Fallentin , Sullivan, Ralph, Tone: Guilty, Apologetic Style: Persuasive Significance: Believing himself to be the cause of his master's misfortune, Passepartout is overcome with guilt and utters this dialogue to Fogg, hoping it will make Fogg punish him and thus, help him to feel less shameful.
-Tone: Confident, arrogant Style: Expository Significance: As the five gentlemen wait to see if Fogg turns up before the deadline of the he would have got here by this time.
+Dialogue Speaker Who said to Whom Tone, Style, Significance, etc. "Why do you not curse me?
+It was my fault that" Passepartout Phileas Fogg Tone: Guilty, Apologetic Style: Persuasive Significance: Believing himself to be the cause of his master's misfortune, Passepartout is overcome with guilt and utters this dialogue to Fogg, hoping it will make Fogg punish him and thus, help him to feel less shameful.
+"If Phileas Fogg had come in the 7:23 train, he would have got here by this time.
 We can, therefore, regard the bet as won."
-Flanaga n bet, Andrew Stuart argues that, although there are twenty minutes left to the deadline, they have already won the bet because the only train which could bring Fogg to London on time had been at 7:23 and if Fogg had boarded that one, he would have already reached the Club.
-Thus, the dialogue showcases Andrew's confident tone and his belief that Fogg will not arrive on time.
-"Sir-forgive me - a most- unfortunate resemblanc e - robber arrested three days age-you- are free!"
-Detective Fix Phileas Fogg Style: Expository Significance: Having followed Fogg around the world and finally arresting him in Liverpool, Fix is shocked to discover that he has caught the wrong person.
-When he realizes this, he is so overcome with guilt at having wrongly imprisoned Fogg that he becomes speechless.
-The dialogue is, therefore, a string of random words tied together that don't make much sense, showcasing that Fix is incredibly shocked and ashamed.
-His tone, though apologetic is one of absolute disbelief.
-"Will you pardon me for bringing you to England?"
-Phileas Fogg Aouda Tone: Courteous, Polite, Apologetic Style: Interrogative Significance: After having lost his riches and finding himself unable to offer Aouda the promise of a comfortable life, Fogg asks Aouda to forgive him, because he believes it was his duty to provide her with protection and comfort since he brought her to England.
+Stuart Fallentin, Sullivan, Ralph, Flanagan Tone: Confident, arrogant Style: Expository Significance: As the five gentlemen wait to see if Fogg turns up before the deadline of the bet, Andrew Stuart argues that, although there are twenty minutes left to the deadline, they have already won the bet because the only train which could bring Fogg to London on time had been at 7:23 and if Fogg had boarded that one, he would have already reached the Club.
+Thus, the dialogue showcases Andrew's confident